aws-neuron/aws-neuron-sdk/libraries/neuronx-distributed/api_guide.rst

    def neuronx_distributed.parallel_layers.save(state_dict, save_dir, save_serially=True, save_xser: bool=False, down_cast_bf16=False)

+.. note:: This method will be deprecated, use ``neuronx_distributed.trainer.save_checkpoint`` instead.

 This API will save the model from each tensor-parallel rank in the save_dir .
 Only workers with data parallel rank equal to 0 would be saving the checkpoints.
 Each tensor parallel rank would be creating a